lrg + ledchainarrangement - graphics subsystem for SmartLED chains and matrices.

 Use in p44script

 As soon as the LED layout becomes more complex, the definition can also be made using p44script.
-To try out the correct definition of the sections first, this can also be done interactively and several times in succession in the REPL/IDE can be done.
+To try out the correct definition of the sections first, this can also be done interactively and several times in succession in the REPL/IDE.
 Once the correct layout has been found, the setup can be copied to mainscript so that it is executed each time the device is started.
 There are a number of functions for managing LED chains, see Script reference.

 A typical setup sequence in the mainscript can look like this, for example: